 Craig Ambrosio Photography Blog

-I'm honored to have a photography career that has allowed me to travel the world taking photographs.
-My photographs have been captured in Iraq & Afghanistan for the past ten years, documenting our troops.
+I'm honored to have a photography career that has allowed me to travel the world, telling a story with my photographs.
+Specializing in photographing real people, athletes and models for editorial, advertising and commerical clients around the world.

-As graduate from the prestigious Rochester Institute of Technology, I have worked as a photojournalist in the newspaper industry for 10 years.
-The past 15 years, Ihave focused his career on photographing people around the world.
-It's more than passion but a dedication, creating unique storytelling images.
-From editorial to advertising, celebrities to models, I truly enjoy the artistic passion to help capture stunning images for my clients.
+Photography is more than passion but a dedication to create unique storytelling images.
+From editorial to advertising, celebrities to models, I truly enjoy the artistic passion to help develop a brand with my stunning images for my clients.

 It was a dream experience to be on the USS Stennis this past week in the Persian Gulf.
 I was granted full access to photograph only a few feet away when F18 jets landed and took off the carrier.
 Experiencing a catapult launch from the aircraft carrier doing 100mph in 2.5 seconds was amazing and breathtaking as well.
 Please remember to thank our soldiers for there proud work and dedication to this great country. — in the